 Feasibility.
 Feasibility of a section on a node can be tested by verifying whether the section can be completed on the node before the section's distributable thread's end-to-end termination time.
 Using a thread's end-to-end termination time for verifying the feasibility of a section of the thread may potentially overestimate the section's slack, especially if there are a significant number of sections that follow it in the thread.
-However, this is a reasonable choice, since we do not know the total number of sections of a thread.
-If the total number of sections of a thread is known a-priori, then better schemes (e.g., [10]) that distribute the thread's total slack (equally, proportionally) among all its sections can be considered.
+However, this is a reasonable choice, since we do not know the total number of sections of a thread is known a-priori, then schemes such as [22] that distribute the thread's total slack (equally, or proportionally) among all its sections can be considered.